kaimast/asim/README.md

 This crate provides the simulator itself, a timer that allows an asynchronous task to sleep, and synchronization primitives.
 Additionally, it includes basic primitives for processes and links that can be used to jump start your process.

+## Usage
+Take a look at the tests and examples to get an idea how this library is intended to be used.

+Feel free to open an issue if some parts of this crate lack documentation.

 ## Project Status
 This project is still in early development and many parts of the API are subject to change.